Kap-taan/electron-starter/README.md

 npm run dev:electron
 ```

-Launches the Electron app (should be run after starting `dev:react`).
+Transpiles the Electron code and launches the Electron app in development mode.

 ---